infinum/ios-prince-of-versions/README.md

 ```

 Depending on `notification_type` property, the user can be notified `ONCE` or `ALWAYS`.
 The library handles this for you, and if notification type is set to `ONCE`, it will notify you via `newUpdate(version: String, isMandatory: Bool, metadata: [String: AnyObject]?)` method only once.
 Every other time the library will return `noUpdate` for that specific version.

+By setting min required iOS version with `minimum_version_min_sdk` for mandatory updates and `min_sdk` for optional updates, library will notify you about new versions only if user have same or later version of iOS installed on device.
+If specified version is greater than installed one, library will return `noUpdate`.

 Key-value pairs under `"meta"` key are optional metadata of which any amount can be sent accompanying the required fields.